-Liechtenstein has concluded double taxation treaties with a total of 21 countries, including Germany, Austria, Switzerland, the UK, the Netherlands, the UAE, Hong Kong, Singapore, Luxembourg, Malta, the Czech Republic, Hungary and Uruguay.
-The number is constantly increasing, with treaties with Italy and Rumania having been initialled.
+Liechtenstein has concluded double taxation treaties with 21 countries, including Germany, Austria, Switzerland, the UK, the Netherlands, the UAE, Hong Kong, Singapore, Luxembourg, Malta, the Czech Republic, Hungary and Uruguay.
+The number is constantly increasing, with treaties with Italy and Romania having been initialled.